viamrobotics/docs/docs/get-started/try-viam/rover-resources/rover-tutorial-fragments.md

 ## Add the fragment

-Navigate to your robot in [the Viam app](https://app.viam.com/robots).
+Navigate to your machine in [the Viam app](https://app.viam.com/robots).
 On the **Config** tab, click on the **Fragments** subtab.

 {{<imgproc src="get-started/try-viam/rover-resources/fragments/fragments_tab.png" resize="1200x" alt="Fragments tab inside the Viam app">}}

 On the **Fragments** tab, you can see the available fragments to add.
-Find `ViamRover202210b` and click `Add` to add the fragment to your robot configuration.
+Find `ViamRover202210b` and click `Add` to add the fragment to your machine configuration.

 {{<imgproc src="get-started/try-viam/rover-resources/fragments/fragments_list.png" resize="1200x" alt="List of available fragments">}}